isaacclark1/isaacclark1/README.md

 I've been enjoying software development since the COVID lockdowns of 2020 and 2021.
 After learning to code through sites such as [Codecademy](https://www.codecademy.com/) and books from [Jon Duckett](https://www.goodreads.com/author/show/135171.Jon_Duckett), I decided to pursue a degree in [Computing and IT](https://www.open.ac.uk/courses/computing-it/degrees/bsc-computing-it-software-q62-soft) with the Open University, specialising in software.
 Having recently finished my degree, I'm on the lookout for for a role in software development, with a particular desire to become a full stack or back-end web developer.
 [If you're hiring, let's chat💬!](mailto:isaac2001clark@gmail.com?subject=Hi%20Isaac,%20I%20want%20to%20hire%20you!)
 - 🔭 I’m currently working on improving my knowledge of data structures, algorithms, TypeScript, React, Python and Java.
-- 🌱 I’m currently learning C# and .NET.
+- 🌱 I’m currently learning Next.js.
 - 📫 How to reach me: Drop me an email at isaac2001clark@gmail.com

 <!--